ljbuturovic/llm-history-search/README.md

   [conversai.us](https://conversai.us) and it has the link to the extension)

-- Once installed, visit and use ChatGPT, Claude, Gemini, or Grok (conversations are automatically captured in the background and stored in Chrome local storage on your disk)
+- Once installed, visit and use ChatGPT, Claude, Gemini, or Grok.
+Conversations are automatically captured in the background and stored in Chrome local storage on your disk

 - Point Chrome to [conversai.us](https://conversai.us) and search your conversations by keywords